 Marie Louie Project

 A long-lived tradition in our area is the use of watching-places.
 From these vantage points designated elders would regularly observe the rising and setting of heavenly bodies throughout the year to mark seasons and predict fish runs and harvests.
-On the edge of the big prairie above the Falls there would have no doubt been one of these places.
+The large prairie above Snoqualmie Falls almost certainly included one of these places.
 Mt.
-Si would have offered the perfect ridgeline to gauge the sky’s movement.
-The Marie Louie Project includes to arts installations inspired by Marie Louie, a Snoqualmie, who died in 1914, at least 100 years old.
-Marie Louie was a renowned herbal medicine specialist and midwife and was connected to the seasonal round of travel and resource-gathering in two ways.
+Si offers the perfect ridgeline to gauge the sky’s movement.
+T

 - There were no results found.